edoyango/personal-webpage/src/worknotes/content.en/docs/cuda/frn-thrust.md

 ### Timings on more NVIDIA GPUs

+I have access to a couple other NVIDIA GPU models: the 4060 on my laptop, and the V100 SXM2 available on Australia's national HPC.
+These are tested using the CUDA compatible with their driver versions (CUDA 13.0 for the laptop GPU and 12.9 for the V100).

 `cells_per_cutoff = 1` (times in microseconds):

 | Test No. | RTX 4060 Laptop | V100 SXM2 |